psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > October 31 - ALLHALLOW EVEN
 >
-> Pennant records, that in North Wales " there is a custom upon All Saints Eve of making a great fire called Coel Coeth, when every family about an hour in the night makes a great bonfire in the most conspicuous place near the house; and when the fire is almost extinguished, every one throws a white stone into the ashes, having first marked it; then, having said their prayers, turning round the fire, they go to bed.
+> Pennant records, that in North Wales "there is a custom upon All Saints Eve of making a great fire called Coel Coeth, when every family about an hour in the night makes a great bonfire in the most conspicuous place near the house; and when the fire is almost extinguished, every one throws a white stone into the ashes, having first marked it; then, having said their prayers, turning round the fire, they go to bed.
 In the morning, as soon as they are up, they come to search out the stones; and if any one of them is found wanting, they have a notion that the person who threw it in will die before he sees another All Saints Eve."
 They also distribute *soul cakes* on All Souls-day, at the receiving of which poor people pray to God to bless the next crop of wheat.

 The manuscript mentioned appears to be one that was eventually to appear in print in 1885, in the pages of *Archaeologia Cambrensis*, [Vol 2 Iss 6, p152](https://archive.org/details/sim_archaeologia-cambrensis_1885-04_2_6/page/152/mode/2up) under the heading *Extracts from a MS. of ancient date, giving some customs and usages in North Wales*: